deep011/redis-cluster-tool/README.md

 	-r, --role=S           : set the role of the nodes that command to execute on (default: all, you can input: all, master or slave)
 	-t, --thread=N         : set how many threads to run the job(default: 8)
-	-b, --buffer=S         : set buffer size to run the job (default: 1048576 byte, unit:G/M/K)
+	-b, --buffer=S         : set buffer size to run the job (default: 1048576 byte, unit:G/M/K) -l, --limit=S          : set max commands to be executed per second for every redis node (default is not limited)

 	Commands:
 		cluster_state                 :Show the cluster state.